 May Reduce The Risk Of Heart Disease

-Oysters are a good source of omega-3 fatty acids, which are beneficial for heart health.
+Oysters, like other seafoods, are a good source of omega-3 fatty acids, which are beneficial for heart health.
 Omega-3 fatty acids help reduce inflammation in the body, lower cholesterol levels ,and prevent blood clots that can cause heart attacks (9).

-May Help Improve Digestion
+May Help Prevent Anemia

 May Help Manage Symptoms Of Rheumatoid Arthritis